askonube/IR-Data-Exfiltration/README.md

 John is an administrator on his corporate device with unrestricted access to applications.
 After his recent placement in the Performance Improvement Plan (PIP), he may try to archive/compress sensitive information and transfer it to an external location for exfiltration.

 ## 2. Data Collection

-### Goal:
-Gather relevant data from logs, network traffic, and endpoints.
-- Consider inspecting process activity as well as the file system for anything that matches the compression or exfiltration of data.

 ### Action:
 Searched the following Microsoft Defender for Endpoint tables: